ibi420/doubtfire-astro/src/content/docs/report-scripts/Planner_Pull_Documentation.md

 6. **Output:**
     * The script prompts the user for an export format and an output filename.
     * For CSV and Markdown, it allows the user to select specific columns.
+    * If the user exports to Markdown, it offers an additional step to automatically format any found GitHub PR links into proper Markdown hyperlinks.
     * It compiles all the processed data and exports it to the specified file.
 7. **Logging:** All operations, user choices, and errors are logged to a file in the `./logs` directory for easy debugging.